Coaching Framework

-Transactional Analysis (T.A.) is a sophisticated theory of personality, communication and behavior used for personal growth and personal change.
-Founded by Canadian psychiatrist Eric Berne in the 1950’s, T.A. is a social psychology that it is humanistic and existential by nature.
+My background also includes extensive training in a form social psychology known as Transactional Analsysis (T.A.), which explores relationships and communication skills.
+T.A. is a sophisticated theory of personality, communication and behavior used for personal growth and personal change.
+Founded by Canadian psychiatrist Eric Berne in the 1950’s, it is both humanistic and existential by nature.
 There is a primary emphasis on human freedom and autonomy, providing a framework for observing what goes on between people as we interact with each other, as well as how we interact within ourselves.
-Understanding these dynamics allows us to improve our relationships with others as well as with our selves.
+Understanding these dynamics allows us to improve our relationships with others as well as with our selves, and can be applied to different types of relationships including love, work, friends, family and home.
+TA concepts are often shared with clients, facilitating an equal partnership in the work.
+The client is in a proactive and powerful role of deciding how they want to feel, think, act and believe.
+Transactional Analysis has many facets, including:

-- Life Scripts: looking at the stories we are unconsciously living, and how we can re-write them to serve us better
+• Life Scripts: looking at the stories we are unconsciously living, and how we can re-write them to serve us better

-- Games: the ‘games’ people play to reinforce old, familiar, yet unproductive feelings; how to disengage from games and communicate authentically
+• Games: the ‘games’ people play to reinforce old, familiar, yet unproductive feelings; how to disengage from games and communicate authentically

-- Strokes: how we go about obtaining our needs for recognition
+• Strokes: how we go about obtaining our needs for recognition

-- Time Structuring: how we structure our time, and it’s congruence with how we want to live
+• Time Structuring: how we structure our time, and it’s congruence with how we want to live

-- Ego States: which ‘part’ of ourselves are we communicating from, and which ‘part’ is the other person responding from.
+• Ego States: which ‘part’ of ourselves are we communicating from, and which ‘part’ is the other person responding from.

-- Transactions: Conscious and subconscious layers of communication are examined: the surface/social level (verbal), and the hidden/psychological level (non-verbal) that runs parallel.
+• Transactions: Conscious and subconscious layers of communication are examined: the surface/social level (verbal), and the hidden/psychological level (non-verbal) that runs parallel.
 This helps us get at the real meaning of the communication.

 By working with these various facets we are able to facilitate profound personal transformation, gain clarity with decision making, and improve relationships.
 Applications for Transactional Analysis include counseling, coaching, therapy, education, organizational and business consulting.